UoM-RoboSoc/UoM-RoboSoc.github.io/docs/tasks/Task 2.md

   Each Mona Bot comes with an **Arduino Nano** and an **NRF24L01 wireless communication module**, allowing your laptop to send and receive data to the bot.
   You'll need to set up a corresponding **NRF module on your own laptop**, connected via USB, to serve as a wireless bridge between your control script and the robot.

-  For hardware setup, code structure, and examples of communication protocols, refer to the official [ESP-MONA GitHub Repository](https://github.com/ICE9-Robotics).
+  For hardware setup, code structure, and examples of communication protocols, refer to the official [Mona GitHub Repository](https://github.com/UoM-Robotics-Society/HackABot2025).
   This repo contains everything you need to get started with the **Mona Swarm platform**, including setup guidance for both **hardware and software**.

 - **Command Protocol**